 Fruit Trees

-When fertilizing fruit trees, the timing of the application and amounts are crucial.
 Early spring is the best time to fertilize fruit trees.
-Avoid fertilizing in late spring or summer as this may stimulate late summer growth that is more susceptible to winter injury.
+Applications can be made starting just before budbreak and are best completed by petal drop.
+Avoid fertilizing in late spring or summer, as this may stimulate late-summer growth that is more susceptible to winter injury.
+Always err on the side of less when it comes to fertilizer.
 Too much fertilizer produces excessive vegetative growth and inhibits fruiting.

 More Information